Updated May 2023

 An easy way to identify the difference is thinking of the following:

 A policy is something that defines the organisation’s position, rules or guiding principle on a particular issue or key deliverable area.
-They are the ‘what and why’ you take a particular stance.
+They are the ‘what and why’ you take a particular stance and provide high-level direction, setting the overall framework for operations.

 Procedures are the steps that need to be followed to achieve the policy or key outcomes and are focused on the how, who and sometimes the ‘when’.

-Work Instructions or SOPs are usually very task focussed and based on one key process, such as how to submit a Medicare claim, set up a Centrepay deduction, or Admit a Resident.
+Work Instructions or SOPs are usually very task focussed and based on one key process, such as submitting a Medicare claim, setting up a Centrepay deduction, or admitting a Resident.
 Work Instructions are good for defining the step-by-step actions around a task that needs to be completed the same way each time.
 They are good for ensuring the job gets done right and also good where there are long gaps between doing something, like logging in to do a monthly claim or where there may be a high turnover of staff.

 Step three is to work on the structure of your documents.